Assadist–Saddamist conflict: Yom Kippur War

-During the war, Egypt and Syria launched a joint attack at Israel.
+During the Yom Kippur War, Egypt and Syria launched a joint attack at Israel.
 While initially successful, Israel turned the tide back in its favor, particularly on the Syrian front.
 Iraq sent an expeditionary force to Syria, consisting of the 3rd and 6th Armoured Divisions; some 30,000 men, 250–500 tanks, and 700 APCs - the largest such expeditionary force of the war.
 Jordan also sent an expeditionary force.
 Combined Syrian, Iraqi and Jordanian counterattacks prevented any further Israeli gains.
 However, they were unable to push the Israelis back.

 Later, Iraq's propaganda would claim that its intervention prevented the fall of Damascus into Israeli hands.
 This is unlikely to be the case, as the famously casualty-averse IDF had no plans of entering the city.
 Nor is there any evidence that Iraqi forces performed significantly better than Syrian forces.

 Assadist–Saddamist conflict

 Iran-Iraq War

 In 1980, when Saddam Hussein invaded Iran, leading to the Iran–Iraq war, the Syrian Ba'ath chose to ally with Iran.
 This began a Syrian Ba'athist alliance with Shia Islamists, and an Iraqi Ba'athist alliance with the West and Sunni Islamists.
 Despite the Ba'ath Party as a whole claiming to be secular, the conflict is partially rooted in sectarianism as the Iraqi Ba'ath party was led by Sunnis, while the Syrian Ba'ath party was led by Alawites.
 The Iraqi Ba'ath Party supported the Muslim Brotherhood in their revolt against the Syrian Ba'ath.
+The Syrian Ba'ath Party, in turn, supported the PUK and KDP.
+Syria also supported the PKK, which Iraq later began supporting as well, and the group capitalized off of both states.

 During U.S. Middle East envoy Donald Rumsfeld's visit to Iraq in 1983, Saddam Hussein gave him a videotape.
 The video was allegedly filmed in Syria, and showed Hafez al-Assad overseeing Syrian troops strangling and stabbing puppies to death, and a line of young women biting off the heads of snakes.
 The video appeared to have been edited, with various clips of Assad applauding spliced in to suggest he was present.
 Rumsfeld would later write that he was sceptical of the video's authenticity, speculating that Saddam was using the video as a means to paint the Assad regime as barbaric and convince the U.S. to take Iraq's side in a potential conflict.
 The video was later released by Rumsfeld via his "The Rumsfeld Papers" website in 2011.